Bellen Lab

 Alzheimer's Disease (AD)

 By performing TEM on eye clones of numerous mitochondrial mutants isolated in this screen, we discovered a dramatic increase in Lipid Droplets (LD) in glial cells (pigment cells) of some mutants.
-These mutants each exhibit elevated ROS with accumulated peroxidated lipids in glia.
+Several of these mutants exhibit elevated ROS with accumulated peroxidated lipids in glia.
 This elevated ROS associated with mitochondrial dysfunction triggers c-Jun-N-terminal Kinase (JNK) and Sterol Regulatory Element Binding Protein (SREBP) activity in neurons, leading to the synthesis of lipids.
-These lipids are then shuttled to glia to form LD rich in peroxidated lipids, which lowers ROS in neurons and delays the onset of neurodegeneration.
+These lipids are then shuttled to glia to form LD that are rich in peroxidated lipids, which lowers ROS in neurons and delays the onset of neurodegeneration.
 Our model suggests that delay of neuronal demise is likely the result of ROS sequestration in LD.
 This phenomenon is evolutionarily conserved as it is also observed in mice that lack Ndufs4 (a subunit of Complex 1).
 Just as in the fly model, these mice accumulate LD in astrocytes and microglia prior to neural loss and death (Liu et al., 2015).

 The neuronally produced lipids are transferred to extracellular apolipoproteins like ApoD and ApoE, which are critical for glial LD formation (Liu et al., 2017).
 Human ApoE3 can substitute for the fly glial apolipoprotein ApoD.
 However, ApoE4, the most prominent Alzheimer's Disease (AD) susceptibility allele, impairs lipid transport and LD formation because it likely cannot be properly lipidated.
 In contrast, ApoE2, a neuroprotective allele, leads to an efficient accumulation of peroxidated LD in glial cells and protects against neurodegeneration.
-We are currently studying numerous genes identified in Genome Wide Association Studies for AD in an attempt to pinpoint where each fits into the pathway that promotes the formation of peroxidated LD in glia.

 Parkinson's Disease (PD)